-Earlham does not recognize all state, federal and religious holidays as paid holidays.
+Earlham does not recognize all state, federal, and religious holidays as paid holidays.
 Employees who wish to use vacation days or unpaid days in order to observe unrecognized holidays must receive written permission from their supervisor.
-The timeslip should have a vacation entry.
+The vacation entry should be included when reporting time.